OpenPisco and OpenPiscoCL interfaces

 Zones

 Each are endowed with an integer id, so that any of them can be used by other bricks.
-These operations and their respective arguments match almost exactly the ImplicitGeometry objects and operators name in the python API within BasicTools
+These operations and their respective arguments match almost exactly the ImplicitGeometry objects and operators name in the python API within Muscat

 Albeit a mapping between the name of the implemented features and its actual use within the xml format is not provided here, it is not difficult to find it, should you ever need to use one not present in the tutorials.
-As a matter of fact; in the python implementation, all the implicit geometry objects and operators classes are followed by a call to a :py:module:`BasicTools.ImplicitGeometry.ImplicitGeometryFactory.RegisterClass`.
+As a matter of fact; in the python implementation, all the implicit geometry objects and operators classes are followed by a call to a :py:module:`Muscat.ImplicitGeometry.ImplicitGeometryFactory.RegisterClass`.
 The first argument is a string that can be used in xml.

 We provide below an example where we define: